This course may be taken prior to or during the same term.

 Students are encouraged to consult with their advisor prior to withdrawing from classes and to contact the Office of Financial Aid and Student Accounts and Cashier for questions regarding fee liability or financial aid awards.

-Academic departments may limit the total number of course withdrawals that a student may have within a program and/or the number of times a student may withdrawal from an individual course.
+Academic departments may limit the total number of course withdrawals that a student may have within a program and/or the number of times a student may withdraw from an individual course.
 Please contact the academic department for more information.

 Students who withdraw are not enrolled in the class as of the date the withdrawal is processed.
 Enrollment status (i.e. full-time, part-time) will be adjusted based on the date of withdrawal.
 Withdrawals count as an attempted course for repeat course surcharges.
 Individual class withdrawals may not be processed after the published deadline(s) in the Academic Calendar.
 Students who do not officially withdraw will be assigned a standard letter grade reflective of the performance in the course.
 See Late Withdrawal Policy.